Pink tide: Resurgence: late 2010s and early 2020s

-Second decline: mid 2020s
+Second decline: mid-2020s

-Since mid-2022, some political commentators have suggested that Latin America's second pink tide may be dissipating, citing the unpopularity of Boric and the 2022 Chilean national plebiscite, the deposition of Castillo, the shift of many elected leaders towards the political center, the election of conservative Santiago Peña as president of Paraguay. and Ecuador's election of centre-right president, Daniel Noboa, over his leftist rival, Luisa González.
-Also in 2023, Argentina elected —for the first time in the country's history— a far-right candidate, Javier Milei, as president, after November 19th's general elections.
+Since mid-2022, some political commentators have suggested that Latin America's second pink tide may be dissipating, citing the unpopularity of Boric and the 2022 Chilean national plebiscite, the deposition of Castillo, the shift of many elected leaders towards the political center, the election of conservative Santiago Peña as president of Paraguay and Ecuador's election of centre-right president, Daniel Noboa, over his leftist rival, Luisa González.
+Also in 2023, Argentina elected —for the first time in the country's history, a right-wing Libertarian candidate, Javier Milei, as president, after November 19's general elections.